DHTMLX/scheduler-docs/data/how_to_start.md

 var dp = new dataProcessor("data/connector.php");
 dp.init(scheduler);
 ~~~

 That's all.
 A standard scheduler that can load data from the database and save it back is ready.

-Now you may configure, change and customize it further to meet all your needs.
+Now you may configure, change and customize it to meet all your needs.

 {{sample